 Both the cash ISA and stocks and shares ISA will protect you from owing tax.

-Your Freetrade stocks and shares ISA gives you access to US and UK stocks, ETFs, REIT stocks and investment trusts - just to name a few.
+Your Freetrade stocks and shares ISA gives you access to US and UK stocks, ETFs, REIT stocks and investment trusts.
 So there are plenty of opportunities to diversify your portfolio and scale down or up the risk, as you please.